kilfour/QuickPulse/Docs/WhyQuickPulseExists.md

-using QuickPulse.Explains;

-namespace QuickPulse.Tests.Docs.WhyQuickPulseExists;

-[Doc(Order = Chapters.Outro, Caption = "Why QuickPulse Exists", Content =
-@"*A.k.a.
+# Why QuickPulse Exists
+*A.k.a.
 A deep dark forest, a looking glass, and a trail of dead generators.*

 A little while back I was writing a test for a method that took some JSON as input.
 I got my fuzzers out and went to work.
 And then... my fuzzers gave up.